-- the terms of your request; - the documents relevant to your request; - the FOI Act: - Guidelines published by the Office of the Australian Information Commissioner under s 93A of the FOI Act; - consultation responses from third parties consulted in accordance with the FOI Act, and - advice from Departmental officers with responsibility for matters relating to the documents to which you sought access.
+- the terms of your request;

+- the documents relevant to your request;

+- the FOI Act;

+- Guidelines published by the Office of the Australian Information Commissioner under s 93A of the FOI Act, and

+- advice from Departmental officers with responsibility for matters relating to the documents to which you sought access.

-5 Decision on access
+4 Decision on access

-The Department has identified 29 documents that fall within the scope of your request.
-These documents were in the possession of Department on 30 March 2016 when your FOI request was received.
+The Department has identified three documents that fall within the scope of your request.
+These documents were in the possession of Department on 12 May 2016 when your FOI request was received.

-The decision in relation to the documents in the possession of the Department which come within the scope of your request is as follows:
+The decision in relation to the documents in the possession of the Department which come within the scope of your request is to release three documents in part with deletions.